SethReis/Basketball-Game/README.md

 # Basketball-Game
 Code for an arcade pop-a-shot style game, made over the course of winter break.

+# How To Run:
+Running this project will require the use of a Raspberry Pi flashed with Rasbian OS.
+Start by extracting the "BasketballProject" folder to the Raspberry Pi's user directory, likely labeled "/home/pi/".
+Then, clone the RGB LED Matrix Control repository (cited below), also into "/home/pi/".
+Finally, once the Raspberry Pi is wired, change the GPIO pins in "BasketballProject/basketballCode.py" as well as in "rpi-rgb-led-matrix/lib/hardware-mapping.c" to suit your needs, run the proper makefiles in rpi-rgb-led-matrix (follow their instructions on that Github page), and run basketballCode.py using sudo.

 # Documentation Notes:

 I use "canvas", "scoreboard", and "RGB matrix" interchangably in the code commenting, as they are all the same thing.